yiisoft/test-support/docs/en/README.md

 use Yiisoft\Test\Support\SimpleCache;

 $cache = new SimpleCache\MemorySimpleCache();
-//MemorySimpleCache::set() method will be returning false, which corresponds to an error, accourding to PSR
+//MemorySimpleCache::set() method will return false, which is an error according to PSR
 $cache->returnOnSet = false;

 $cacheLogger = new SimpleCache\SimpleCacheActionLogger($cache);